rsnodgrass/hassio-addons/radiora-classic-bridge/README.md

 ### Configuration

 1. Once the Hass.io Lutron RadioRA Classic Bridge has been installed and is running, Lutron's procedures must be followed to pair each switch/dimmer/zone with the Classic RadioRA RS232 hardware interface (if not already completed).
-This varies whether the Lutron RA-RS232 or Chronos System Bridge is being used as the hardware interface.
+This procedure varies whether the Lutron RA-RS232 or Chronos System Bridge is being used as the hardware interface, see the appropriate Lutron manual.

 2. Finally, the native [SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/) must be configured so that Home Assistant can communicate through SmartThings to the Classic RadioRA hardware via SmartThings.